Learn how to clean a front load washer naturally. Regular cleaning boosts performance & extends the life of a front-loading washing machine!

 - old toothbrush (optional)

-Your HE washer probably has a cleaning setting, but before you even begin that, you’ll need to do some detail work.
-The gaskets at the front of the machine (they are usually gray and rubbery) are notorious for growing mildew.
+Your HE washer probably has a cleaning cycle, but before you even begin that, you’ll need to do some detail work.
+The rubber gasket, or rubber seal, at the front of the machine, is notorious for buildup and growing mildew.
 I’ve also noticed they tend to be a magnet for hair, especially pet hair.
 The people who had the washer before we did had a few cats, and there was a lot of cat hair stuck in the gasket when we first got it.

 Once you’ve cleaned the gasket, make sure to give the door a good wipe-down, too.

 When you’re ready to run the cleaning cycle, sprinkle 1/3 cup of baking soda into the drum of the machine.
-This is just an extra odor-fighting boost.
-Pour two cups of white vinegar into the detergent dispenser, and turn the dial of your machine to the cleaning cycle.
+(If you don’t have a cleaning cycle, just use the regular washing cycle.)
+This step delivers an extra odor-fighting boost.
+Pour two cups of vinegar into the detergent dispenser, or detergent tray, choose hot water, and turn the dial of your machine to the cleaning cycle.
 The cycle should take from an hour to an hour and a half.
+No, you don’t need to use bleach, but of course, you can if you’re comfortable with it.
+Also, we don’t use soap because the soapy water could be contributing to soap scum buildup and even dirt buildup.

 Tips for Keeping Your Front Load Washer Clean